Teo Torriatte (Let Us Cling Together)

 "Teo Torriatte (Let Us Cling Together)" (Japanese title: "手をとりあって", te wo toriatte) is a song by Queen from their 1976 album A Day at the Races.
 Written by guitarist Brian May, it is the closing track on the album.

 The song is notable for having two choruses sung entirely in Japanese, and it was released as a single exclusively in Japan, reaching #49 on the charts.
 (The B-side was "Good Old-Fashioned Lover Boy".)
-This song features a plastic piano and harmonium, both of which are played by May.
+This song features a "plastic piano" (Vox electric piano) and harmonium, both of which are played by May.
 They brought in a local choir to sing the chorus at the end.
-On the album, the song is crossfaded to a one-minute instrumental featuring a Shepard tone melody, which is actually a reprise of the beginning of the album.
+On the album, the song is crossfaded to a one-minute instrumental featuring a Shepard tone melody, which is actually a reprise of the beginning of the album's opening track, "Tie Your Mother Down", giving the album a cyclical feel.